Oct 05 2008

 HALLOWEEN E-CARDS:

-Choose a monster, use its text-to-speech feature to record a message, and send it to a friend with these two similar Halloween E-Card sites.
+Choose a monster, use its text-to-speech feature to record a message, and send it to a friend with this site.
 You can post the link on a website or blog, too.

 You can carve a virtual Jack-O-Lantern and send it to a friend or post the link on a website.